The best blog niche ideas are the ones for which:

-Because it makes sense for their owners to continue to put time into them because they’re making money!
+Because it makes sense for their owners to continue putting time, energy and investment into them — that means they’re making money!

 It’s actually easier to make money in bigger niches because brands have recognized the power blogs have.

-As such, there are more opportunities to earn more with:
+As such, there are more opportunities to earn with:

 - Affiliate marketing

 To summarize, the two most important questions to ask when choosing your blog niche are:

 - What can you create that offers the greatest value to the world?